yangpengchengstat/R-code-S4_Class-protein-clustering-based-on-data-integration-of-corum-and-inparanoid/README.md

 ```
 ## Input Data Description

 The data sets used in this project are listed below.
-The data sets can be downloaded from inpu data.
+The data sets can be downloaded from "Input data.rar".

 1. (<b>`Data_CORUM_human.RData`</b>): CORUM human complexes data set.